matthew-nicholas-smith/ascii-computer/readme.md

 logic gates|gates that perform different functions, ie. `*, +, x, !, low, high`
-bus|a set of wires, individual wires are accessed through 0-9, a-f bus board|all busses, individual busses are accessed through A-Z
+bus|a set of wires, individual wires are accessed through 0-9, a-f bus board|all busses, individual busses are accessed through A-Z floating|whether or not a piece can sit with no references (not actual terminology)

 Syntax: